Cantus (vocal ensemble): Recordings

-Cantus has released numerous critically acclaimed recordings in 24-bit, High-Resolution Compact Disc format, most of which were recorded by noted engineer and Stereophile Magazine Editor, John Atkinson.
+Cantus has released numerous critically acclaimed recordings, most of which were recorded by noted engineer and Stereophile Magazine Editor, John Atkinson.
 The group's 2010, 2011, and 2012 releases That Eternal Day, Christmas with Cantus, and On the Shoulders of Giants brought in the Grammy Award-winning production team of Steve Barnett and Preston Smith for recording, engineering, and mastering.
+Since 2021, Cantus has released albums on the Signum Classics label.